 Save For Down Payment

 Even if you’re buying the home using a loan, you’ll be required to pay the down payment.
 There are lenders that can accept up to 3% of the value of the home as a down payment.
 When you pay a sizable amount as a down payment, you’ll not have to worry about private mortgage insurance.
 It will be tempting to go for a 30-year old mortgage because of the low down payment.
 You could end up paying more in the long run.
+If you’re qualified, you could also apply for USDA financing which can finance up to 100% of the home’s price without the need for a down payment.

 Getting the Right Buyer Agent